What is infant or baby formula?

 Some babies can’t have dairy-based products because of allergies or intolerances.
 Or you might not want to use regular baby formula because of cultural, religious or other beliefs.

-Soy-based formula will give your child all the nutrients she needs.
+Soy-based formula will give your baby all the nutrients they need.
 But if you’re thinking of switching to a soy formula, talk to a doctor or dietitian first.

 There have been some concerns about the effects of phytoestrogens in soy formula on babies.
 But soy formulas are considered safe to use if your baby needs one.

-Soy-based formulas don’t prevent or reduce the risk of your child developing allergies.
+Soy-based formulas don’t prevent or reduce the risk of children developing allergies.

 Hydrolysed baby formula